-RECLAIM (Regional Clean Air Incentives Market) is an emissions cap-and-trade program that was implemented in 1994 by the South Coast Air Quality Management District (AQMD) to help the South Coast Air Basin (SCAB) achieve clean air in an economical and efficient manner.
+RECLAIM (Regional Clean Air Incentives Market) is an emissions cap-and-trade program that was implemented in 1994 by the South Coast Air Quality Management District (SCAQMD) to help the South Coast Air Basin (SCAB) achieve clean air in an economical and efficient manner.

 The RECLAIM program creates an imaginary “bubble” for the facility so that the AQMD can regulate the total pollution in the bubble instead of regulating each source.
 Facilities under the RECLAIM program must meet annual emission-reduction targets for nitrogen oxide and sulfur oxide, known in the industry as NOx and SOx.
 Regulation XX outlines all of the requirements for the RECLAIM program.

 Facilities that reduce emissions beyond the annual emissions reduction targets have an asset to sell in the open market.
 Compared to command-and-control methods, RECLAIM gives flexibility to facilities by allowing them to determine the most economical way for them to reduce their emission.

 RECLAIM puts facilities into one of two reporting cycles.
 Facilities in Cycle 1 participate in RECLAIM based on the calendar year (January 1 through December 31), while facilities in Cycle 2 participate based on the fiscal year (July 1 through June 30).

 Who Does RECLAIM Apply To?

 The RECLAIM program applies to stationary sources within Southern California that have reported in their annual emission reports (AERs) that they are emitting more than four tons per year of NOx or SOx.

 For the 2013 compliance year, there were 275 NOx facilities and 33 SOx facilities in the “RECLAIM universe.”
-These facilities are still subject to other AQMD programs and regulations such as the AER program and the Title V program, but they are exempt from some requirements.
+These facilities are still subject to other SCAQMD programs and regulations, such as the AER program and the Title V program, but they are exempt from some requirements.
 These exemptions are due to the RECLAIM program having its own source review and NOx and SOx emission requirements.